odkr/lpassh-add/README.md

 If

 1. your operating system complies with POSIX
-   (FreeBSD, Linux, macOS, OpenBSD, and NetBSD should)
+   (FreeBSD, GNU/Linux, macOS, NetBSD, and OpenBSD should do)
 2. you have
    [curl](https://curl.haxx.se/) or
    [wget](https://www.gnu.org/software/wget/),